lipinskipawel/football-server/auth/README.md

-# Auth module
+# Auth project

-This module contains the code responsible for the authentication.
-Auth module also provides a simple [AuthServer] class that can start the HTTP server.
+This project contains the code responsible for the authentication.
+Auth also provides a simple [AuthServer] class that can start the HTTP server.
 Currently, auth module provides registration of usernames.
 Any client can register a username, and it will get a token in return.
 This token can be used to prove the authentication.

 [AuthServer]: src/main/java/com/github/lipinskipawel/AuthServer.java